pulumi/pulumi-artifactory/README.md

 ### Go

-To use from Go, use `go get` to grab the latest version of the library
+To use from Go, use `go get` to grab the latest version of the libraryq

-    $ go get github.com/pulumi/pulumi-artifactory/sdk/v7
+    $ go get github.com/pulumi/pulumi-artifactory/sdk/v4

 ### .NET